Early Childhood Voices Conference 2022 welcome message by Dr Shukla Sikder and Prof Sharynne McLeod

 The children at Towri MACS Centre in Bathurst, NSW Australia have shared their acknowledgment of country with us and have given permission to use it for ECV2022: https://youtu.be/cEg2ga0VYus

-The Early Childhood Voices Conference (ECV2020) is a multidisciplinary international conference providing a platform to share research about innovative methods, theories and partnerships with children, families and practitioners that supports social justice during early childhood or within the early childhood sector.
+The Early Childhood Voices Conference 2022 (ECV2022) is a multidisciplinary international conference providing a platform to share research about innovative methods, theories and partnerships with children, families and practitioners that supports social justice during early childhood or within the early childhood sector.

-ECV2020 will be held entirely online and asynchronously.
-There is no registration fee and no fees to present or view the presentations.
-The conference will be held from 16th to 20th November 2020.
-Presentations will be pre-recorded, and will remain online.
+ECV2022 will be held entirely online and asynchronously.
+There is no registration fee and no fees to present or view the presentations due to Charles Sturt University’s motto “For the public good”.
+The conference will be held from 5th to 9th December 2022.
+Presentations will be pre-recorded, and will remain online via YouTube.
 The presentations will be licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License to indicate that adaptations or commercial use of the presentations are not allowed.

 Topics relating to innovations to improve the lives of children, families and professionals during early childhood (generally birth-8 years), or within the early childhood sector could include: